HoudiniGraphql/houdini/README.md

 ### Query variables and page data

 At the moment, query variables are declared as a function in the module context of your component.
-This function must be named after your query and takes the same `page` and `session` arguments that are given to the `preload` function described in the [Sapper](https://sapper.svelte.dev/docs#Pages) documentation.
+This function must be named after your query and in a sapper application, it takes the same arguments that are passed to the `preload` function described in the [Sapper](https://sapper.svelte.dev/docs#Pages) documentation.
+In a SvelteKit project, this function takes the same arguments passed to the `load` function described in the [SvelteKit](https://kit.svelte.dev/docs#Loading) docs.
 Here is a modified example from the [demo](./example):

 ```svelte
 // src/routes/[filter].svelte